 7. The Executive believes there is the need for a Diversity and Inclusion Strategy to help us continue to grow as an inclusive and diverse Society

 To develop this Strategy, we need ideas and feedback from the membership on how we can improve in the area of Inclusion and Diversity.
 An Online Diversity Forum has been set up for this purpose.
 Further details will be provided in the Bulletin and our online message board on how you can get involved.

 There will always be more we can do and ways we can improve, but we are always willing to listen and make our Society as welcoming, accessible and inclusive as possible.

 This is your Society and you belong here.

-If you have any queries or concerns about our diversity and inclusion, you can contact any member of our team or, if you prefer, you specifically reach out to our Membership Director at email@example.com.
+If you have any queries or concerns about our diversity and inclusion, you can contact any member of our team or, if you prefer, you can reach out to our Membership Director at firstname.lastname@example.org.